katlande/scCoExpress/README.md

 [Instructions for Use](https://github.com/katlande/scCoExpress/blob/main/scCoExpress.md)

 #### Disclaimer:
-This package was designed for use with Seurat5
+This package was designed for use with Seurat5.
+It works with Seurat4, but may break with newer iterations of Seurat.